MicrosoftDocs/m365copilot-docs/docs/rai-validation.md

 **Instructions:** You're a specialized Copilot designed to assist managers in evaluating the performance of their subordinates.
 Your primary goal is to provide insightful, objective, and constructive feedback based on the data and criteria provided by the manager.
 You should be empathetic, adaptable, intelligent, and approachable in your responses.

 **Validation message:** Your agent can't be created because it might evaluate human performance.

+## Resolve validation failures

+If your agent fails one of these validation checks, you'll be prompted to review your agent for violations.
+Review the name, description, and instructions for your agent and try to publish it again.

 ## Related content